PlatypusTechnical/MicroBit/Advent Calendar 2018/README.md

 Here is a collection of programs written in python to make use of the 2018 micro:bit Advent Calendar from Little Bird Electronics.

 ## Advent Kit Components
-Here is the list of componets in the kit (updated as we open them)
+Here is the list of components in the kit (updated as we open them)

 ### A micro:bit
 Of course